EPSCoR-blooms/swat-p-loading/cmip_processing/README.md

  - *upload_cmip_to_drive.R*: this script takes the locally-saved files, uploads them to Drive, then removes the files stored locally.

 *2_collate_upload.R*: this script collates the extracted CMIP files from the user-specified folder and formats them into SWAT-friendly formats.
+It sources the following scripts to complete this task:

+ - *download_from_drive.R*: this script downloads the intermediary files from the Shared Drive to a local place for collation

+ - *collate_PARAMETER.R*: these scripts collate the parameter listed in the title of the file.

 Sourced scripts: